-Perfect for birthdays, parties, and any day that calls for chocolate, you’ll love this rich and decadent cake.
-And if you love salt with your chocolate desserts as much as I do, sprinkle each slice with flaky salt before serving.
+Perfect for birthdays, parties, and any day that calls for chocolate, you’ll love this rich and decadent chocolate sheet cake.

 Cocoa Powder – You’ll use unsweetened cocoa powder in both the cake and the frosting.
 I like Dutch-processed baking cocoa (with higher levels of cocoa butter) for maximum chocolate flavor.

 Chocolate – This recipe uses 4 ounces semisweet chocolate in the cake.
-Use a high quality semisweet chocolate baking bar and finely chop the chocolate with a serrated knife.
+Use a high quality semisweet chocolate baking bar (Ghirardelli is my fave!) and finely chop the chocolate with a serrated knife.

 Instant Espresso – Chocolate and espresso are made for each other, and a touch of instant espresso adds depth to the chocolate cake (if you’re not a coffee lover, feel free to omit the espresso).

-Room Temperature Ingredients – Room temperature eggs, milk, and Greek yogurt ensure an extra moist cake.
+Room Temperature Ingredients – Room temperature eggs, milk, and Greek yogurt (or sour cream) incorporate easily into the batter and ensure an extra moist chocolate sheet cake.